SelmaLeathem/Docker-Url-Shortener-Java-Web-Application-and-Web-Service/README.md

 #   URL Shortener API and Web Application

 URL Shortening web application and web service with statistics developed using Java, Spring MVC, Spring REST, Hibernate, JSP, Maven, Eclipse, MySql, HTML and CSS.

-Available as a Docker image (see docker-compose file).
+Available as an image on Docker Hub.

-## Instructions
+## Instructions to Download and Run Image

 1. If Apache Tomcat is installed make sure it is not running by visiting services